ExplorViz-Archive/explorviz-discovery-agent-update-service/README.md

 # ExplorViz Backend Dummy Extension

 This repository holds a dummy extension for [ExplorViz Backend](https://github.com/ExplorViz/explorviz-backend).
-Use it as a starting point for your future extension
+Use it as a starting point for your future extension.

-### Eclipse Setup
-1. Download the latest **Eclipse IDE for Java and DSL Developers** and Java SDK 8
-2. *Start Eclipse -> Help -> Eclipse Marketplace*, insert and download
-- *SpotBugs Eclipse plugin 3.1.0*
-- *Checkstyle Plug-in 8.0.0*
-3. In Eclipse: *Help -> Install New Software -> Insert https://dl.bintray.com/pmd/pmd-eclipse-plugin/updates/ in "Work with" -> Check "PMD for Eclipse 4" -> Finish and download* (**Attention:** Don't use the eclipse-pmd version from the marketplace)
-4. In Eclipse: *Window -> Show View -> Other...* to open the following views
-- *Checkstyle violations*
-- *PMD Violations Overview*
-- *SpotBugs Bug Explorer*

 ## Setup Development / Usage
 This procedure will save the configs of *Checkstyle, Findbugs, PMD* and the *Eclipse Save Action*.
 Please use the following steps to set up your development.